 Bing, del Carmen, Polk

-The program leading to the MA degree in criminology and criminal justice offers a comprehensive examination of the criminal justice system, an exploration of deviant behavior, a foundation in research and statistics, and an opportunity to explore other relevant topics of interest to the student.
+The program leading to the MA degree in criminology and criminal justice offers a comprehensive examination of the criminal justice system, an exploration of criminal and delinquent behaviors, a foundation in research and statistics, and an opportunity to explore other relevant topics of interest to the student.

 It is designed for:

-To meet these objectives, and to develop a broadly-educated student, the program offers several options.
+To meet these objectives, and to develop a broadly educated student, the program offers both thesis and non-thesis options.

-With the approval of the Graduate Advisor, students may also use their elective hours to concentrate on a particular field of study, such as sociology or political science, or on a multidisciplinary approach to a particular focus, such as administration or research.
+With the approval of the Graduate Advisor, students may also use their elective hours to concentrate on a particular field of study, such as sociology, political science, corrections, policing, or a multidisciplinary approach to a particular focus, such as administration-or research.
+Thesis students take 15 hours of elective courses and non-thesis students take 21 hours.

 All candidates for the graduate degree must pass a final comprehensive examination, written, oral, or both written and oral.
 The scope, content, and form of this examination will be determined by the student's supervising committee.